-The objectives of Centurion Apartment REIT are to: (i) provide registered holders of REIT Units (the "Unitholders") with stable and growing cash distributions, payable monthly and, to the extent reasonably possible, tax deferred, from investments in a diversified portfolio of income-producing multi-unit residential properties located in Canada; and (ii) maximize REIT Unit value through the ongoing management of Centurion Apartment REIT's assets and through the future acquisition of additional multiunit residential properties.
+The objectives of Centurion Apartment REIT are to: (i) provide registered holders of REIT Units (the "Unitholders") with stable and growing cash distributions, payable monthly and, to the extent reasonably possible, tax deferred, from investments in a diversified portfolio of income-producing multi-unit residential properties located in Canada and the United States; and (ii) maximize REIT Unit value through the ongoing management of Centurion Apartment REIT's assets and through the future acquisition of additional multi-unit residential properties.
 See "Objectives of Centurion Apartment REIT".